dewmian/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 ## Decorators and function properties

 It is generally safe to replace a function or a method with a decorated one, except for one little thing.
-If the original function had properties on it, like `func.calledCount` or whatever, then the decorated one will not provide them.
+If the original function had custom properties on it, like `func.calledCount` or whatever, then the decorated one will not provide them.
 Because that is a wrapper.
 So one needs to be careful if one uses them.

-E.g. in the example above if `slow` function had any properties on it, then `cachingDecorator(slow)` is a wrapper without them.
+E.g. in the example above if `slow` function had any custom properties on it, then `cachingDecorator(slow)` is a wrapper without them.

 Some decorators may provide their own properties.
 E.g. a decorator may count how many times a function was invoked and how much time it took, and expose this information via wrapper properties.

-There exists a way to create decorators that keep access to function properties, but this requires using a special `Proxy` object to wrap a function.
+There exists a way to create decorators that keep access to function custom properties, but this requires using a special `Proxy` object to wrap a function.
 We'll discuss it later in the article <info:proxy#proxy-apply>.

 ## Summary